lucky-sideburn/kubeinvaders/README.md

 - Select from the menu "Show Current Chaos Container for nodes" for watching which container start when you fire against a worker node (not an alien, they are pods).

 - Select from the menu "Set Custom Chaos Container for nodes" for using your preferred image or configuration against nodes.

+## Persistence

+"Kinv" uses Redis for save and manage data.
+Redis is configured with "appendonly".

+At moment the helm chart does not support PersistentVolumes but this task is in the to do list...

 ## Known problems and troubleshooting